rocky-linux/documentation/docs/books/admin_guide/07-file-systems.md

 Shell > ls –li /home/*/*
 666 –rwxr--r-- 2 root root … letter
 666 –rwxr--r-- 2 root root … read

+# If you use a hard link to a directory, you will be prompted:
+Shell > ln  /etc/  /root/etc_hardlink
+ln: /etc: hard link not allowed for directory
 ```

 ## File attributes